Skip to content

 An identity provider (IdP) is a system or service that stores and manages user identity information, authentication, and consent.
 Examples of IdPs include OpenID Connect and Okta.

-Integration with an IdP is required if you plan to support Open Payments outgoing payments for your users.
-Open Payments requires that outgoing payment grant requests, which precede outgoing payment requests, be interactive.
-In an interactive grant request, explicit interaction by an individual (e.g., an account holder) is required to approve the grant.
-An example of an interaction is an end-user tapping an Approve button in an app to authorize a payment.
+Integration with an IdP is required if you plan to support outgoing payments via Open Payments.
+The Open Payments standard requires interactive outgoing payment grant requests, which precede outgoing payment requests.
+In an interactive grant request, explicit interaction by an individual (e.g., the client’s end-user) is required to approve the grant.
+An example of an interaction is an end-user tapping Approve in an app to authorize a payment.

 Your IdP will: